amitgoswami1027/capstone-microservicesproject/README.md

 docker-compose down
 ```

-## Starting the app as a Kubernetes cluster locally
+## Starting the app as a Kubernetes cluster
 - To create K8s ***configMap***, ***secrets***, ***deployments*** and ***services*** use the below command:

 ```shell